-- Arabic

-- Music

-- PE

-- Swimming
+Arabic, Music, PE, and Swimming

-Al Ain Academy is currently on the journey of becoming a Curiosity Approach accredited setting.
+Al Ain British Academy is the first setting in Abu Dhabi to achieve The Curiosity Approach accreditation.
 The Curiosity Approach is a unique teaching approach that aims to give students their freedom back by igniting natural curiosity and imagination.
 Adults take a step back and allow students to be in the driving seat.
 It enables students to develop independent thinking and become lifelong learners.
 The Curiosity Approach focuses on removing over-stimulating plastic resources from the setting and replacing it with awe inspiring, open-ended resources.
 This challenges the students' imagination - their creativity comes alive when limits are removed.
 Throughout the day, the students are solving problems, testing ideas, working together, and putting thought into their play experience.
 Nature is such a wonderous element, and by incorporating that into daily learning, it inspires awe and curiosity.